f-zaryab/foodchain02/README.md

 # Royal Fried Chicken

 The frontend app for RFC business model.
 The frontend app includes menu display and login dashboards.
+The app's frontend is built on react and to manage data state, Zustand is used.

 ## Branching Rules